ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 df['published_at'] = pd.to_datetime(df['published_at'])
 ```

 Here we define the destination table ID (table_id) where the DataFrame data will be loaded.
-This table is located in the 'company_house' dataset within the specified project.
+This table is located in the `company_house` dataset within the specified project.

 ```python
 table_name = 'company_house_stream'